What are the steps to success? Many people will say that it depends on your definition of success. However, a definition is not what you’re after.

 9. Give Yourself Downtime

-You need to eliminate distractions while you’re focusing on objectives, but you also need to give yourself time to refresh.
+You need to eliminate distractions while you’re focusing on objectives, but you also need to give yourself time to refresh as you’re going through the steps towards success.

 10. Compartmentalize Your Activities

-When you’re working on objectives, that’s all you’re doing.
-When you’re networking, that’s all you’re doing.
+When you’re working on objectives or networking, that’s all you’re doing.
 When you’re taking time to relax, you’re not responding to work emails.

-Compartmentalization enables you achieve maximum focus and heightens your passion.
+Compartmentalization enables you to achieve maximum focus and heightens your passion.

-The binding thread of these steps to success — the single factor that brings your dreams to fruition — is focus.
+The binding thread of these steps to success is focus.

-Determine simple objectives that will bring you closer and closer to what seems like a fantastic dream.
+Determine simple objectives that will bring you closer to what seems like a fantastic dream.
 As you work on each objective, practice complete focus.

 Repetition is the key to focus.
-Practice building your skills the right way, listen to advice from others, build in mechanisms to make yourself work, and build your network.
 Each small step will eventually add up to something huge.

 More Tips for Achieving Success